nrnw/django-erp/README.md

 Pre-requisites
 --------------

-Make sure you have the following pre-requisites installed:
+Make sure you have the following pre-requisites installed for python 2 version:

  * **python** >= 2.7 (required)
    http://www.python.org